 - medial deviation of the middle third of the ureters

-- tapering of the lumen of one or both ureters in lower lumbar or upper sacral region
+- tapering of the lumen of one or both ureters in the lower lumbar or upper sacral region

 Retroperitoneal fibrosis is visible as a soft tissue density mass located around the aorta and iliac arteries.
 Classically, it develops around the aortic bifurcation and spreads upwards where it can envelop the renal hila.
 It encases but does not invade or stenose the ureters or vessels.
 However, ureteric obstruction and venous thromboses can occur.